FreedomBen/pick-rpm/README.md

 There are a few scripts that will build RPMs.
 You must have Podman installed to run them as the RPM build happens in a container.

-build.sh:  This is the entrypoint for a single build. build-all.sh:  Builds all versions of Pick for all supported distros. build-all-pick-versions.sh:  Builds RPMs for specified version of Pick for all supported distros. build-latest-version-f32.sh:  Builds latest pick version for Fedora 32.
+* `build.sh`:  This is the entrypoint for a single build.
+* `build-all.sh`:  Builds all versions of Pick for all supported distros.
+* `build-all-pick-versions.sh`:  Builds RPMs for specified version of Pick for all supported distros.
+* `build-latest-version-f32.sh`:  Builds latest pick version for Fedora 32.

 ## Will these be available in the repositories?